umlx5h/gtrash/README.md

 This wrapper facilitates direct execution without needing an alias.

+### Is gtrash compatible with the gio trash and trash-put commands?

+It uses the exact same trash FreeDesktop specification as `gio trash` and `trash-cli`, so they are compatible.
+If some program depends on these clis and cannot be changed, there is no need to change to `gtrash put`.

 ### Typing `gtrash` takes too long

 Set up an different alias from put.